 Programmatic Monitoring

-For technical teams: The Anthropic Usage & Cost API enables granular tracking in your own dashboards.
-Costs can be broken down per team, project, or feature.
+For technical teams, the Anthropic Usage & Cost API enables granular tracking in your own dashboards.
+Costs can be broken down by team, project or feature.

 Outlook: Why Costs Will Rise

-Despite dropping token prices, overall expenses will rise.
+Despite falling token prices, overall spending will rise.
 Three reasons:

 Longer Reasoning Chains